SqrtNegInf/Feigenbaum/README.md

 the libc/glibc system/math libraries, while those in the second roll their own (correct me if I'm wrong).

+But then it's hard to explain the Sidef results:

+* not buggy, despite being built on top of Perl
+* converges more closely to the OEIS limit value than any other code

 Files in this repository are my attempt to reveal the extent of the problem.
 Run them on your favorite OS and see what you get.